 - Now add all remaining ingredients to the same bowl and mix well to evenly coat.

-- Place them in your basket and set to 400 degrees and air fry for 15-20 minutes, until cooked through and desired crispiness is reached.
-Shake your basket or stir your potatoes every 5 minutes for even cooking.
-Enjoy.
+- Place them in your basket and air fry at 400°F/204°C for 15-20 minutes, until cooked through and desired crispiness is reached.
+Shake your basket or stir the potatoes every 5 minutes for even cooking.